HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 ## Conclusion
 Capabilities help move the web forward by unlocking more and more use cases for developers.
 As this chapter shows, developers use the new web platform APIs to build powerful applications.
 In contrast to their platform-specific counterparts, those applications don't necessarily need to be installed to the system and don't require any additional third-party runtimes or plugins to work.
 They run on any platform that can run a powerful browser.

 One example of this concept working is Visual Studio Code.
 This application has always been web-based, but it still relied on platform-specific application wrappers like Electron.
 Thanks to capabilities like the File System Access API, Microsoft was able to release the application as a browser application (<a hreflang="en" href="https://vscode.dev">vscode.dev</a>) in October 2021.
-Almost all features work here, except debugging or terminal access, since there is no capability for this (yet!).
+Almost all features work here, except debugging or terminal access since there is no capability for this (yet!).

 Another example is <a hreflang="en" href="https://photoshop.adobe.com">Adobe Photoshop</a>, which was also <a hreflang="en" href="https://web.dev/ps-on-the-web/">released as a web application</a> in October 2021.
 Photoshop uses several of the capabilities presented here, as well as WebAssembly, to migrate existing code to the web.
 Its vector-based counterpart Illustrator is currently available as a closed beta and will be released at a later date.
 While the first editions will still have a limited feature set, Adobe has already announced that it won't stop there, but that <a hreflang="en" href="https://web.dev/ps-on-the-web/#what's-next-for-adobe-on-the-web">further expansion to the web is planned</a>.